 As a devoted parent, your days are likely filled with work, making sure the kids and family are fed, and driving your children to and from their various activities.
-With all of these obligations vying for your time, it may seem impossible that you’d be able to fit anything else in each day.
-If you’re a parent wanting to go back to school, what do you do?
+With all of these obligations vying for your time, it may seem impossible that you would be able to fit anything else in each day.
+If you are a parent wanting to go back to school, what do you do?

 Fortunately, with the availability of online classes and flexible schedules from Vista College, there are many options for you to pursue an educational program that will help you get to where you want to go.